Jennifer Lopez, Ben Affleck obtain wedding license in Nevada – KION546

 By The Associated Press

-NEW YORK (AP) — Jennifer Lopez and Ben Affleck have obtained a marriage license in Nevada, according to court records posted Sunday.
+NEW YORK (AP) — Jennifer Lopez and Ben Affleck have obtained a marriage license in Nevada, according to Clark County records posted Sunday.

-Clark County Court records in Nevada showed the pair obtained a marriage license that was processed Saturday.
+The Clark County clerk’s office in Nevada showed the pair obtained a marriage license that was processed Saturday.
 A marriage license is not proof of marriage.

 Representatives for Lopez and Affleck did not immediately respond to messages.

 In April, Lopez made their engagement public in a video posted to her fans showing off a green engagement ring.
-The court filing showed that Lopez plans to take the name Jennifer Affleck.
+The marriage license filing showed that Lopez plans to take the name Jennifer Affleck.

 Lopez, 52, and Affleck, 49, famously dated in the early 2000s before rekindling their romance last year.
 They earlier starred together in 2003’s “Gigli” and 2004’s “Jersey Girl.”
 Around that time, they became engaged but never wed.